ingo/ingo.github.io/_recipes/au_jus_recipe.md

 ---
 author: 40 Aprons
 category: Sauces
-description: This au jus recipe is so rich and flavorful and can be made with or without drippings!
-Perfect alongside my easy prime rib recipe, for French dip sandwiches, or over beef and noodles.
-So much flavor, quick, and easy.
+description: This au jus recipe produces a rich, deeply flavored juice that's perfect for serving alongside prime rib or for making French dip sandwiches.
+It can be made with or without meat drippings, so vegetarians can also partake in its intensely savory glory.
+With just a few simple ingredients like herbs, garlic, wine and broth, it comes together quickly but tastes like it simmered all day.
+So much flavor in such an easy recipe!
 image: au_jus_recipe.jpg
 nutrition:
 - 69 calories